Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 Some subreddits offer verified flair for professionals, experts, or notable individuals.
 This typically requires:

-• Providing documentation (degree, license, work verification)
+- Providing documentation (degree, professional license, work email verification, LinkedIn profile)

 Flair for Subreddit Moderators: Designing Your System